blairprophett/dogEdating2.0/README.md

 $ rails s
 ```

+This project is still in progress, in particular the messaging ability.

-Please contact Blair at blaircuny@gmail.com with any questions or concerns.
+Please contact Blair Cuny at blaircuny@gmail.com with any questions or concerns.
 Pull requests welcome!